 Many of the works blend completely into the park such as the floating sculpture pond by Marta Pan.
 She was a French abstract sculpture who passed away in 2008.
-Her works were generally designed to be site specific and complementary to the environment around them.
-We spent a while watching the vibrant colored koi swimming around in the pond beneath the sculpture and how the bright red she choose fit harmoniously with the colors of the fish and autumn foliage on full display when we were there.
+Her works were generally designed to be site-specific and complementary to the environment around them.
+We spent a while watching the vibrant coloured koi swimming around in the pond beneath the sculpture and how the bright red she choose fit harmoniously with the colours of the fish and autumn foliage on full display when we were there.

 The symphonic sculpture

-My favorite display was the Symphonic Sculpture a tower built of stained glass with a winding spiral staircase to the top.
+My favourite display was the Symphonic Sculpture a tower built of stained glass with a winding spiral staircase to the top.
 We spent quite a while at this one, it looks nothing special at all from the outside but inside the magic happens.
-Even on a mostly overcast day the light shone through the glass lighting it up with pure magic.
-On a sunny day I’m sure it would be even more spectacular.
+Even on a mostly overcast day, the light shone through the glass lighting it up with pure magic.
+I’m sure it would be even more spectacular on a sunny day.
 Make sure you climb the staircase to experience the feeling of being completely surrounded, it’s worth those extra steps.

 If you want to eat and drink while here there are two restaurants and a cafe.
 We’d already had lunch in Hakone Yumoto after our soak in the onsen but after wandering around for a while a hot drink and snack sounded appealing so we stopped off at the cafe within the grounds.
 The food options are limited so if you’re hungry I’d head for one of the restaurants but it’s a beautiful location for a rest stop.

 The cafe seating overlooks an attractive outdoor foot onsen which was our next stop.
 These are called Ashiyu in Japanese if you need to ask for directions to one, ashi meaning feet and yu being hot water.
 The facilities are free to use and if you don’t have a towel you can purchase one from a vending machine for Y100.